rishabhc32/flip-flops/README.md

 ![real life circuit](https://raw.githubusercontent.com/rishabhc32/flip-flops/master/images/circuit.jpg "My Circuit")

 This is how my circuit was looking.
+I was using Arduino for 5V power supply.
+**Don't forget to add resistor before an LED to prevent from over voltage.**

 * Now verify the truth table for the Latch.
 * Active Low Latch changes output, i.e. SET or RESET only when **S** or **R** is LOW respectively.